carrierdown/megabreak/README.md

 ![MegaBreak gameplay](https://github.com/carrierdown/megabreak/raw/master/megabreak-first-two-levels.gif "Megabreak gameplay: first two levels")

-Note: This GIF does not accurately depict the actual frame rate of the game, which is a lot more fluid ;)
+Note: This GIF does not accurately depict the actual frame rate of the game, which is a lot higher ;)

 ## Graphics